-3. Meetings of the Conference of the Parties to CITES are always busy gatherings and include discussions of a large number of complex and sometimes sensitive issues.
-Participants in the meetings, including delegates of Parties and observers, may have different views about the conservation of endangered species and, understandably, want to express their positions and ideas as strongly as possible.

-- 4. Some participants may not have attended large international gatherings before.
-Time for discussion on individual topics is limited in view of the number of participants.
-It is therefore very important that everyone taking part in meetings of the Conference of the Parties work together to make sure that the issues are examined in a thorough and objective way. - 5.
+- 3. Meetings of the Conference of the Parties to CITES are always busy gatherings and include discussions of a large number of complex and sometimes sensitive issues.
+Participants in the meetings, including delegates of Parties and observers, may have different views about the progress made in the conservation of species included in the Appendices, the proposed listing of species in the Appendices, implementation, interpretation as well as enforcement matters and, understandably, want to express their positions and ideas as clearly as possible. - 4.
+Some participants may not be familiar with the unique CITES decision-making process.
+Time is a key factor for CITES deliberations.
+Discussions on individual topics have limited amount of time allocated in view of the number of participants and items on the agenda.
+It is therefore highly beneficial that everyone taking part in meetings of the Conference of the Parties work collaboratively to make sure that the issues are examined in a thorough and objective way. - 5.
 The Rules of Procedure are intended to provide a way of ensuring that debates are conducted in an orderly and constructive way.
-They give the Presiding Officer powers to direct discussion and control the proceedings.
-The Presiding Officer may, for example, on reasonable grounds, limit the number of speakers on a particular issue, set time limits for individual speakers or remind speakers to stick to the subject in order to secure expeditious and efficient treatment of the issues at hand.
+They give the Presiding Officers powers to direct the discussion in an efficient and fair manner while ensuring that all items are discussed during the meeting.
+The Presiding Officers may, for example, on reasonable grounds, limit the number of speakers on a particular issue, set time limits for individual speakers or remind speakers to stick to the subject in order to secure expeditious and efficient treatment of the issues at hand.